-Steve's Kwikstep Music Learning Method
+Steve's Kwikstep Music

-In the summer of 1982, I taught my first guitar lesson at the age of 16.
+In the summer of 1982, I began teaching guitar.
 I then attended Five Towns College and Berklee College of Music on a full tuition scholarship.
-I teach guitar, bass and piano Music lessons using my Kwikstep Music Learning Method.
+I teach Guitar, Bass and Piano private lessons.

 As a student of music for many years there were a number of issues that I felt were less than effective.
 An important one was the teacher failing to interest the student.
 In other words not teaching specific songs that could possibly interest the student.
 However this is not always possible depending on the level of the student and music selected.
 To motivate a student with specific songs and styles is a goal at the very first lesson.
 After the first lesson I ask a student to make a list of 10 or more songs that interest them.
 It’s the teacher’s job to INSPIRE the student.